benashford/redis-async/README.md

 ## Project status

-The version on Clojars is a beta, as such many things will not work.
-The HEAD of master is currently in an inconsistent (and probably broken) state as functionality is being moved to the JRESP project for performance reasons.
+The version on Clojars is a beta.

 ## Design goals